 I felt both excited and nervous as I started my journey to New York.
-As a final year medical student, I looked at this rotation as an opportunity for me to get one step close to by dream of becoming a nephrology specialist.
+As a final year medical student, I looked at this rotation as an opportunity for me to get one step close to my dream of becoming a nephrology specialist.

-When I arrived for the first day of my rotation my supervising physician greeted me.
-I felt so welcomed and soon, I was comfortable with the place.
-This clinical experience taught me how to record patient history, and learn more about how to perform physical examinations.
+When I arrived for the first day of my rotation, my supervising physician greeted me.
+I felt so welcomed, and soon, I was comfortable with the place.
+This clinical experience taught me how to record patient history and learn more about how to perform physical examinations.